 Despite the provisions of any other Act it is lawful —

-(a) to communicate information from a race course or a venue at which an event, including a sporting event, is held to a totalisator agency for or in connection with the payment or crediting of dividends or winnings to persons making bets through RWWA; or
+(a) to communicate information from a race course or a venue at which an event is held to a totalisator agency for or in connection with the payment or crediting of dividends or winnings to persons making bets through RWWA; or

-(b) in relation to a totalisator, to broadcast information as to the amount of dividends payable on any race or sporting event on which the bets have been made through or with RWWA, after those dividends have been declared on the totalisator or by RWWA.
+(b) in relation to a totalisator, to broadcast information as to the amount of dividends payable on any event on which the bets have been made through or with RWWA, after those dividends have been declared on the totalisator or by RWWA.

 [Section 5A inserted: No. 35 of 2003 s.
-78.]
+78; amended: No. 41 of 2018 s.
+7.]

 [6, 6A-6G, 7.
 Deleted: No. 35 of 2003 s.
 79.]